wangxi001/wangxi001.github.io/_posts/2022-01-05-physical-models.md

 A brief text and graphical summary of the book, which introduces various classical mathematical models of biological systems.
 This is a great book if you have already been exposed to biology, statistics and modeling.

-Before I get started, this is how I feel about probabilistic modeling vs deep learning.
+Before I get started, here's how I feel about probabilistic modeling vs deep learning.

 #### Probabilistic modeling text book: